 To support future challenges, the Army Geospatial Enterprise is adopting open standards and an open systems approach.
 This approach uses modular design and system interfaces implemented using open standards that can be verified for conformance.

 - Route Exchange Model (REM) and Routing API (RAPI).
 The purpose of REM and RAPI is to help systems, including the Army's, access and share routes and obstacles in a simple, interoperable way - both online and offline.
 Together, REM and RAPI will allow applications to request and share routes from different providers, data sets, routing engines and algorithms.
-REM and RAPI are advancing simultaneously as both Open Geospatial Consortium (OGC) Candidate Standards and as National System for Geospatial-Intelligence (NSG) Standardization Implementation Guidance (SIG).
+REM and RAPI are emerging National System for Geospatial-Intelligence (NSG) Standardization Implementation Guidance (SIG) standards and are advancing as an OGC Candidate Standard.

 - Next Generation Web Services.
 The Next Generation Web Services initiative tracks the evolution of OGC APIs to overcome the limitations of existing services and focus on modern and emerging standards such as OGC API – Features, OGC API – Tiles, OGC Tile Set Metadata, and others.

 - Portrayal.
 Portrayal refers to the visualization of geospatial data.
-Elements include the specification of map symbols, rules for how to display map symbols, guidelines for displaying text, and open standards for interoperability such as OGC API – Styles.
+Elements include the specification of map symbols, rules for how to display map symbols, guidelines for displaying text, and open standards for interoperability such as OGC API – Styles, OGC Points of Interest (draft), and the OGC Symbology Conceptual Model: Core Part.

 - Vector Tiles.
 Vector tiles encode vector data, such as points, lines, and polygons, in roughly square, compact packages.
 They are emerging as an alternative to the raster tiles found in many web maps.
 Vector tiles typically are smaller in file size than existing map formats, so they require less storage and can be rendered more quickly.
 In addition, they can be “styled” by the user when they are displayed.